DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-09 LD Meeting Notes.md

 ### Make Sure to Place Your Enemies In Your Levels
 - When making the blockout for your levels, setting up the enemy spawns is also ONE OF THE FIRST THINGS YOU SHOULD DO.
-- You don't want to spend 8 hours making a level only to find out that it plays like butt because you didn't test out the en
+- You don't want to spend 8 hours making a level only to find out that it plays like butt because you didn't test out the enemies beforehand.

 ### Play the Game!!!